shakey200592/etch-a-sketch/README.md

 - **Color Picker**: Choose colors using an HTML color picker.
 - **Rainbow Mode**: Enable rainbow mode to use random colors for drawing.
 - **Eraser Mode**: Clear drawings using the eraser mode.

+You can see the Webapp in action [HERE](https://shakey200592.github.io/etch-a-sketch/)